 It was Friday evening that I decided upon a restaurant I knew nothing of.
 I chose it because Dono Sushi was in close proximity to Edwards Cinema in the town of West Covina.
 I had a craving for some good sushi, so being that it was a busy restaurant, there was a good chance that statistics were in my favor.
 From the outside, it looked fair and pleasant.
 From the majority of the restaurant reviews were positive for the most part.

-After I was seated, I asked for some sake, hot tea,
+After I was seated, I asked for some sake,

 and a glass of water.
 I then proceeded to scan the menu.
 The menu is colorful with pictures of some of the menu options.
 A menu with pictures is not a signifier of high standards of elegance, so my expectations were immediately lowered from the already low opinion from the atmosphere.